-Even more costly than repairs after a water damage disaster are the business interruptions.
-Immediate action is crucial to mitigate water damage and keep your business on track.
+Even more costly than repairs after a water damage disaster are the interruptions to your life and your business.
+Immediate action is crucial to mitigate water damage.
 Moisture detection using a moisture meter is a vital aspect of the immediate action process.
 It allows ATI’s certified technicians to give you a road map of what is most crucial to address to solve and prevent further water damage.

 Moisture detectors, hygrometers, and other tools measure the extent of moisture saturation.
 Thermal imaging cameras, thermo hygrometers, and other technologies and software may be used to find hidden water behind walls, ceilings, and floors, helping ATI keep your business dry.
 These technologies save time, money, and are a non-invasive way to discover hidden moisture in your building.